Contextuality from the vacuum: Results

 In Figs. \ref{fig:contextual_fraction_vs_gap_large_detectors} and \ref{fig:contextual_fraction_vs_gap_small_detectors}, we show the plots of contextual fraction $CF(\rd)$ normalized by $\lambda^2$ as a function of the adimensional parameter $\Omega T$.
 Two detector sizes are considered: (a) a large detector with radius $R=1$ (in units of $T$), and (b) a smaller detector, closer to the pointlike regime.
 In both cases, the contextual fraction displays an optimal energy gap at which it is maximum, and this optimal value shifts depending on the detector size.
 Notably, for $R=0.1T$ the optimal gap is smaller than that for $R=T$.
-In fact, a surprising conclusion is that the optimal gap for the former setup can be very close to zero, as seen in Fig. \ref{fig:contextual_fraction_vs_gap_small_detectors}.
+In fact, given that gapless detectors can not harvest entanglement~\cite{pozas-kerstjens_degenerate_2017}, a surprising conclusion in our study is that for the $R=0.1T$ setup the optimal gap can be very close to zero, as seen in Fig. \ref{fig:contextual_fraction_vs_gap_small_detectors}.
 Another observation is that the maximum harvested contextual fraction increases as the detector size is decreased relative to the interaction time, i.e., as we approach the pointlike limit.
 This trend mirrors observations in entanglement harvesting \cite{Pozas-Kerstjens:2015gta}.

-Across all configurations, we restrict to setups within the spacelike separation regime, according to our criterion, Eq. \eqref{eq:spacelikecriterion}.
+Across all configurations, we restrict to setups within the spacelike separation regime, according to the criterion in Eq. \eqref{eq:spacelikecriterion}.
 As the detectors' separation increases, the contextual fraction decreases and asymptotically approaches the value for the tensor product of the single-detector states.
 While the difference between the curves and this asymptote is more pronounced in the large-detector case (a), the same phenomenon persists for the small detector case (b), though less apparent in the shown plots.
 Finally, we note that the contextual fraction harvested in scenario (i) with two detectors is consistently larger than that obtained in the single-detector magic-harvesting protocol in scenario (ii), even in the limit of asymptotically large separations between Alice and Bob.